Amaia Montero

-Amaia Montero Saldías ([aˈmaja monˈteɾo salˈdi.as]; born 26 August 1976) is a Spanish singer and songwriter mainly known as the former vocalist of the Spanish pop-band La Oreja de Van Gogh between 1996 and 2007.
+Amaia Montero Saldías ([aˈmaja monˈteɾo salˈdi.as]; born 26 August 1976) is a Spanish singer and songwriter mainly known as the lead vocalist of the Spanish pop-band La Oreja de Van Gogh from 1996 to 2007, and 2025 onwards.

 Amaia has sung in a variety of languages, including Basque, Spanish, Catalan, Italian, French and English.
 She also wrote some of the most successful singles of the band on their original versions, including "Mariposa" (2000) and "Puedes Contar Conmigo" (2003) among many others.
 Including her work with the band, Montero has sold over 10 million albums worldwide.

 Background

 Amaia Montero is the daughter of José Montero and Pilar Saldías, and has an older sister, named Idoia.
 She attended UPV/EHU studying Chemistry, where she met the rest of the members of La Oreja de Van Gogh.
 When the band became famous, she switched studies to Psychology at the UNED.
 She later stopped studying.